Schroedi/godot-docker/README.md

 # Minimal Godot Engine Docker image

-This image is based on the alpine image.
-It provides the official Linux headless builds of Godot Engine along with the official templates of version 3.0.6.
+This image provides the official Linux headless builds of Godot Engine along with the official templates of version 3.0.6.

 The primary application is for automating Godot Engine builds.